romelgomez/iska/README.md

-second version of store project
+Legacy project, second version of the store.